-"Ski Incline"/Diamond Peak has a 47-year history of providing community-based winter recreation.
+Diamond Peak/Ski Incline has been providing community-based winter recreation since 1966.
 The Incline Village General Improvement District (IVGID) has continued to upgrade the ski area facility and refine the winter operation to stay in the forefront of industry technological developments and modern guest service trends.
 By contrast, while there has been a significant evolution within the ski industry toward four-season operations, Diamond Peak's summer business remains very limited, consisting primarily of infrequently scheduled special events.
 The 2012 Incline Village/Crystal Bay 2020 Vision Action Plan recommended exploring the opening Diamond Peak for year-round use.
-Additional summer operations at Diamond Peak would enhance an underutilized community asset, while creating additional recreational opportunities for residents and visitors to the Lake Tahoe Basin.
+Additional summer operations at Diamond Peak would enhance an underutilized community asset while creating additional recreational opportunities for residents and visitors to the Lake Tahoe Basin.

 Diamond Peak is currently updating its Master Plan to revisit the potential for the future development of Diamond Peak as a community recreational resource.
 The Plan explores opportunities for maximizing the existing winter business and assesses the potential for introducing new summer activities that will generate additional revenue.
 The Master Plan serves as a blueprint for future development of multi-season activities at Diamond Peak.